NewsWildfire

 "The incident escalated rapidly, exceeding local Fire Department and County capacity, and the Sheriff requested that the Division of Fire Prevention and Control (DFPC) approve the incident as a State Responsibility fire," read a press bulletin from the governor's office Sunday evening.

-A disaster declaration frees up state and federal resources to help with the response to the fire.
+A disaster declaration frees up state and federal resources to help with the response to the fire, including the mobilization of the Colorado National Guard.

 According to the Archuleta County Sheriff’s Office, a structure fire broke out early Sunday afternoon on Oak Drive.
 An evacuation order was issued shortly thereafter for an "out of control" wildfire.